frenetic-lang/tutorials/NetKATRouting/index.md

 >>
 ~~~

-Save this in a file called `Routing.ml` and save it in the `netkat-tutorial-solutions` folder.
+Save this in a file called `Routing1.ml` and save it in the `netkat-tutorial-solutions` folder.

 #### Testing

 Compile and start the controller:

 ~~~
-$ ./netkat-build Routing
+$ ./netkat-build Routing1.d.byte
-$ ./Routing.d.byte
+$ ./Routing1.d.byte
 ~~~

 Then launch Mininet in another: